-Data: Focus on the customer’s eyeball data – to find the exact website frame at which he/she dropped off, products searched for in the past, products viewed, added-to-cart etc.
+Data: Focus on the customer’s eyeball data – to find the exact website frame at which they dropped off, products searched for in the past, products viewed, added-to-cart, etc.

-- Based on their session search behavior, send personalized app push notifications with deals or email with ‘Just for you coupons’
+- Based on their session search behavior, send personalized app push notifications with deals or emails with ‘Just for you coupons’

 - Show personalized exit intent popups/web messages to urge them to transact

-For instance: Observe how this food delivery app, urges a customer to order with relevant food recommendations based on past searches and coupled with a personalized coupon code
+Observe how this food delivery app urges a customer to order with relevant food recommendations based on past searches and coupled with a personalized coupon code

 For instance: Observe how Amazon is urging a customer to transact by sending personalized product recommendations

-For instance: Observe how this consulting brand has understood the exact pain-points of its customers and why they might drop off.
+For example: Observe how this consulting brand has understood the exact pain-points of its customers and why they might drop off.

 Why does this work?